OpenSWE1R/swe1r-re/Bugs-in-original-game.md

 ### Oovo IV

-* Wine: loss of control in ovoo tubes and sometimes respawn in rocks, getting the player stuck
+* Wine: Sometimes respawn in rocks, getting the player stuck.
+Might be related to FPS.
 * Executioner tubes can be entered backwards without flying

 ### Tatooine